 - Natural high-fiber ingredients.

 - Omega acids for skin and coat health.

 - 26% Protein, 14% Fat, 5% Fiber.

 This is a very reasonably priced option and is great for those looking to introduce a grain-free diet to their pup.
 The formula, which is made in the USA, does not contain any artificial flavorings or preservatives.
-There are also prebiotics included in the recipe which helps support healthy gut and digestion and can be very beneficial for dogs with sensitive stomachs.
+There is also prebiotics included in the recipe, which helps support healthy gut and digestion and can be very beneficial for dogs with sensitive stomachs.

 While food picky small breed dogs might turn their nose up to harder dog food, softening the kibble with warm water can help.
 This dry dog food is mixed with dehydrated fruit and vegetables, meeting all the requirements for a well-balanced nutritional diet.
 Reviewers praise Nutrish as one of the tastiest dry food options on the market.

-We love that this formula lists their protein as the top ingredient, the results are an intense meaty flavor that dogs cannot resist.
+We love that this formula lists their protein as the top ingredient.
+The results are an intense meaty flavor that dogs cannot resist.
 It’s made in the USA and features American-farmed ingredients meaning you know where your dog’s food is coming from and are supporting American businesses.
-A percentage of Nutrish profits are donated to US animal rescue organizations.
+A percentage of Nutrish’s profits are donated to US animal rescue organizations.

 Dog Food Toppers

 The list above is comprised of traditional dog food options that owners of choosy canines have had success with.
 However, there are other solutions out there for pups that turn their noses up to store-bought dog food.
 One solution is to utilize a food topper to entice eating and alternative diets, generally prepared with fresh ingredients.